twig/webui/README.md

 ### prettify the code

+Runs `prettier` to ensure all relevant source files (js, css, html) are formatted in a consistent way.

 > yarn prettify

-Runs prettier on all relevant source files (js, css, html)